whatwg/cookiestore/explainer.md

 Use of cookie-change-driven scripts has been hampered by the absence of a power-efficient (non-polling) API for this.
 This API provides observers for efficient monitoring in document contexts and interest registration for efficient monitoring in ServiceWorker contexts.

+Scripts should not have to write and then read "test cookies" to determine whether script-initiated cookie write access is possible, nor should they have to correlate with cooperating server-side versions of the same write-then-read test to determine that script-initiated cookie read access is impossible despite cookies working at the HTTP level.

 ### Compatiblity

 Some user-agents implement non-standard extensions to cookie behavior.
 The intent of this specification,